telegram-prime/Telegram-Session-to-TData-Converter/README.md

 ## Functionality:
  - Convert Telegram .session format files to Telegram TData format;
  - Use, control and adjust device settings that used to connect to session;
+ - Use device settings from .json file;
+ - Option to create new account's session or keep the old one;
  - Use unique HTTP or SOCKS5 proxy for each connection to session (multi-line supported);
  - Automatic import 2FA for TData from .json files (With Json Mode) or Manual 2FA input (Without Json Mode);
  - Skip bad sessions if not connected;